 It opens in 1746 as Smith, a likeable and hapless young Englishman cast in the mould of the male protagonists of eighteenth-century

 picaresque novels, disembarks in New York, then a small town on the tip of Manhattan Island, and makes without delay for the house of a

 merchant, with an order for a thousand pounds that he wishes to cash.
 Needless to say, this causes a huge stir.
 Can he be trusted?
 And

-what does he intend to do such a great sum (which in fact isn't that readily available as cash, causing the banker problems)? - a question
+what does he intend to do with such a great sum (which in fact isn't that readily available as cash, causing the banker problems)? -

 that for most of the book both the inhabitants of the town and the reader are kept asking.
 In true eighteenth-century picaresque fashion,